Johan Henrik Thomander: Upbringing and early career

 Johan Henrik Thomander was born in Fjälkinge, Kristianstad County, in 1798, the illegitimate son of vice pastor Albrecht Johan Pisarski and Maria Sophia Thomaeus (1776–1851).
 His parents met when his father was serving at his maternal grandfather, Thomas Thomander's, parish in Fjälkinge.
 The mother's family, also spelled Thomé and Thomée and related to the nobility Adelsköld, descended, according to tradition, from a Scottish nobleman who was stranded at Torekov around 1615 and was later admitted as a master mason in Helsingborg, and called himself Hans.
 Johan Henrik Thomander was the nephew of the writer, hymnwriter and priest Jöran Jakob Thomæus.
 His mother later married printing works supervisor Thomas Bond.
+His father's parents were Johan Pisarsky and Brita Sara Frumerie.

 Born to unmarried parents, Thomander grew up with his grandmother, Elsa Sophia Mandorff.
 He began studying at Lund University in 1812, only to be forced to interrupt his studies in 1814 and take a job as a private tutor for a merchant family in Karlshamn.
 However, he studied in his spare time, passed his exams and was ordained a priest in 1821.
 First appointed as a preacher at Karlshamn Fortress, Thomander was appointed docent at the theological seminary in Lund in 1826, became adjunct assistant priest in 1831, was passed over for the position of dean in 1831, but became professor of pastoral theology in 1833 and was awarded a doctorate in theology at Copenhagen University in 1836.